Tasmanian Government Tourism Industry Market Support Program

 Migrate from Joomla 3.x to Joomla 4.x

-The cost of migrating from Joomla 3.x to Joomla 4.x depends on the number of third party extensions and whether there are Joomla 3.x equivalents, whether there is an equivalent Joomla 4.x template and other factors.
-A straightforward Joomla 3.x to Joomla 4.x migration migration typically takes at least three hours and costs from around $250.
+The cost of migrating from Joomla 3.x to Joomla 4.x depends on the number of third party extensions and whether there are Joomla 4.x equivalents, whether there is an equivalent Joomla 4.x template and other factors.
+A straightforward Joomla 3.x to Joomla 4.x migration migration typically takes at least four hours and costs from around $350.

 Contact me for a quote.